learn-ballerina/learn-ballerina.github.io/src/best_practices/use_precise_types.md

 # Use precise types

+Using precise types will
+- Improve type checking at compile-time
+- Reduces the need for is checks and casts
+- Improve tooling experience: e.g., completion

 <h3>Avoid overuse of var</h3>

 Type inference allows the program to infer the actual data type of variables.